-The Headache and Facial Pain Fellowship Program, under the directorship of Deborah I. Friedman, M.D., M.P.H., offers a one-year fellowship which is accredited by the United Council for Neurological Subspecialties (UCNS).
+The Adult Headache and Facial Pain Fellowship Program, under the directorship of Deborah I. Friedman, M.D., M.P.H., offers a one-year fellowship which is accredited by the United Council for Neurological Subspecialties (UCNS).

-We are one of only a few centers available in North Texas that treat patients with complex headache disorders.
+We are one of only a few centers available in Texas that treat patients with complex headache disorders.
 We have established our program as a regional leader in headache medicine with referrals from throughout the southwestern United States.

 The Neurology Clinic at the James W. Aston Ambulatory Care Center houses the outpatient offices and the infusion center.
-The inpatient service is located at Zale Lipshy University Hospital.
-Fellows are involved in clinical research and publication and receive support to attend at least one national headache medicine meeting yearly.
+The inpatient service is located at Zale Lipshy Pavilion—William P. Clements Jr. University Hospital.
+All of our facilities are located on the same campus near downtown Dallas.

 Applicants must have completed three years of an accredited neurology residency, and be either Board-certified or Board-eligible in neurology.
 Successful applicants must be able to obtain medical licensure in Texas.

 Download the application and follow instructions on the application for submitting.